-On Saturday, May 23rd, Scottish strongman Tom Stoltman lifted a world record 286kg/630lb Atlas Stone over bar on a live stream to set the heaviest mark ever recorded in that lift.
+On Saturday, May 23rd, Scottish strongman Tom Stoltman lifted a world record 286kg/630lb Atlas Stone over a bar on a live stream to set the heaviest mark ever recorded in that lift.
 The event was one in a series of much-hyped strongman world record attempts streaming on CoreSports.world, which included last week’s log press world record attempt by his brother Luke.
-(Luke was ultimately unsuccessful with the 230kg log after several outstanding cleans.)
+(Luke was ultimately unsuccessful with the 230-kilogram log after several outstanding cleans.)

 Strongman legend Zydrunas Savickas was standing by as a virtual judge for the attempt, which Stoltman completed in front of a custom streaming backdrop at his gym.
 In various competitions, the lift is sometimes referred to as “stone over bar,” “manhood stone,” or “castle stone.”

 NEW WORLD RECORD ALERT !!! – Tommy did it…conquered the 286kg Castle Stone for a new Atlas Stone World Record and retains his title of King of the Stones 🌶🌶. – Congratulations @tomstoltmanofficial A bit easy maybe champ? 🤣🤣🤣 – Powered by @castlewaterofficial Fueled by @reignbodyfuel Supported by @sbdapparel Revived by @revive_md_middleeast @silverbackgymwear @mirafitofficial @atlasendurance_ #sbdapparel #ReignoverStones tones #ReviveStrongman #evolvestrongman #wusfeatsofstrength